CIBC-Internal/python/Doc/library/logging.handlers.rst

       :meth:`close` method is inherited from :class:`~logging.Handler` and so does no output, so an explicit :meth:`flush` call may be needed at times.

+   .. method:: setStream(stream)

+      Sets the instance's stream to the specified value, if it is different.
+      The old stream is flushed before the new stream is set.

+      :param stream: The stream that the handler should use.

+      :return: the old stream, if the stream was changed, or *None* if it wasn't.

+      .. versionadded:: 3.7

-.. versionchanged:: 3.2
+   .. attribute:: terminator

+      String used as the terminator when writing a formatted record to a stream.
+      Default value is ``'\n'``.

-   The ``StreamHandler`` class now has a ``terminator`` attribute, default value ``'\n'``, which is used as the terminator when writing a formatted record to a stream.
-If you don't want this newline termination, you can set the handler instance's ``terminator`` attribute to the empty string.
+      If you don't want a newline termination, you can set the handler instance's ``terminator`` attribute to the empty string.

       In earlier versions, the terminator was hardcoded as ``'\n'``.

+      .. versionadded:: 3.2

 .. _file-handler: